TL;DR

 While CIC provides the initial lump sum, Income Protection is the marathon runner.
 It's designed to protect your most valuable asset: your ability to earn an income.

-- How it works: If you are unable to work due to any illness or injury (not just a specific list of critical ones), an IP policy will pay you a regular, tax-free monthly income after a pre-agreed waiting period (known as the "deferred period").
+- How it works: If you are unable to work due to any illness or injury (not just a specific list of critical ones), an IP policy may pay you a regular, potentially tax-efficient monthly income after a pre-agreed waiting period (known as the "deferred period").

 - What it's for: This income replaces a significant portion of your lost salary (typically 50-70%).
 It allows you to: